 • Less cure time

-Vibration installation makes it easy for installers to perfect the slopes to trench drains.
-The use of the vibration machine guarantees 100 percent adhesive coverage of the tile and provides smooth transitions between adjacent floors.
-When performed by a qualified installer, this method often results in the most even floors and the narrowest grout joints.
+Vibration installation makes it easy to perfect the slopes to trench drains.
+This method often results in the most even floors and the narrowest grout joints.

 • Can be installed over fresh concrete

 • Movement in the concrete slab doesn't affect tile